 |Experience||Several years of experience in fundraising and development|

-Students may pursue a bachelor's degree in marketing, public relations, English or another related field.
+Aspiring fundraising consultants typically have a bachelor's degree in communications, marketing, nonprofit management, or public relations.
+Other future fundraisers major in English.
 Many schools also offer fundraising courses, which cover regulations and laws for soliciting funds, strategies for running successful fundraising efforts, and effective ways to research and apply for foundation and government grants.
-Some fundraisers, particularly those who plan to work with large donations, may obtain an advanced degree in law or finance to help donors receive the greatest tax benefit from their donations.
+Fundraisers who plan to work with large donations, may earn an advanced degree in law or finance to help donors receive the greatest tax benefits from their donations.

 Establishing a track record of success is important for fundraisers.
-Prospective consultants often start out in the development department of nonprofit organizations, where they may maintain donor databases, write grant proposals and organize fundraising activities.
-Consultants can learn to communicate with individuals of different economic statuses and interests by helping to plan and lead fundraising initiatives that reach a variety of donor types.
+Prospective fundraising consultants often start out in the development department of nonprofit organizations.
+Here they may maintain donor databases, write grant proposals, and organize fundraising activities.
+In these lower-level positions, future professionals can learn to communicate with individuals of different economic statuses and interests by helping to plan and lead fundraising initiatives that reach a variety of donor types.

 - Join a professional organization.
-Groups like the Association of Fundraising Professionals and the Council for Advancement of Support and Education offer continuing education, networking and fundraising resources for members.
+Professional organizations like the Association of Fundraising Professionals and the Council for Advancement of Support and Education offer continuing education, fundraising resources, and networking opportunities for members.
 Organizations such as CFRE International also provide professional certification, which requires fundraisers to pass a written exam and participate in educational programs.

 Step 3: Diversify

-It is important to garner experience in a variety of settings in order to build credit with future employers.
-For example, if someone only has experience fundraising for local non-profits, they may not be as employable as someone who has experience at the national level working on multiple platforms and coordinating with various government and non-governmental entities.
+Fundraising consultants need experience in a variety of settings in order to build credit with future employers.
+For example, if someone only has experience fundraising for local non-profits, he or she may not be as employable as someone who has experience at the national level, working on multiple platforms, and coordinating with various government and non-governmental entities.
 And remember, even an internship at the national level is important!
-Moreover, anything that can show your level of comfort and experience in multiple settings can be beneficial towards landing a dream job.
+Moreover, anything that can show your level of comfort and experience in multiple settings can be beneficial towards landing your dream job.